blk-thorn/rsschool-react2025/README.md

 ## Quick Overview

 I ran an initial performance check using **React DevTools Profiler** to see how my app handles typical user actions.
-I wanted to understand how long things take when I interact with the app—like sorting the table, searching for a country, switching years, or adding/removing columns—and spot any areas that might be slowing it down.
+I wanted to understand how long things take when I interact with sorting the table, searching for a country, filter regions, switching years, or adding/removing columns—and spot any areas that might be slowing it down.

 ---